2027 Pan American Games: Sports

 In October 2024, during the Panam Sports General Assembly held in Asunción, Paraguay, the International Cricket Council (ICC) made the formal proposal for cricket to be added to this edition's program, as it will be one of the five optional sports during the 2028 Summer Olympics.
 The final program of 36 sports was named on June 19, 2025.
 33 sports were selected by the National Olympic Committees (NOC's), with the remaining three spots chosen by the Organizing Committee.
 The sports of basketball, breaking, bowling and racquetball were dropped from the 2023 edition of the games.
-Basketball will not be contested for the first time ever at the Pan American Games.
+Basketball will not be held for the first time ever at the Pan American Games.
 The sport was dropped from the sport program after a dispute with FIBA and Panam Sports, with the former wanting a youth tournament, and the latter not wanting to downgrade the prestige of the tournament.
-However, during the Panam Sports General Assembly in August 2025, bowling and racquetball were reinstated to the 2027 program at the request of several National Olympic Committees, bringing the number of sports to 38.
+However, during the Panam Sports General Assembly in August 2025, bowling and racquetball were reinstated due at the request of several National Olympic Committees, bringing the number of sports to 38.
 Meanwhile, the sport of cricket will make its Pan American Games debut.